Entry requirements and training (diagnostic radiographer)

 This page has information on the entry requirements and training needed to become a diagnostic radiographer.

 To practice as a radiographer, you must be registered with the Health and Care Professions Council (HCPC).
-In order to register with the HCPC, you first need to successfully complete an approved degree in diagnostic radiography.
+In order to register with the HCPC, you first need to successfully complete an approved programme in diagnostic radiography.
 Degree courses take three or four years, full time or up to six years part time.
+A degree apprenticeship standard has been approved for delivery.
 There are also postgraduate programmes usually taking up to two years.

 Courses cover anatomy, physiology and physics as well sociology, management, ethics and the practice and science of imaging.
 They all involve a lot of practical work with patients.